iscii/another-node-reverse-image-search/README.md

 Node reverse image search script modified for isciiBot, but includes more stuff too

-Returns:
-  the first five search items' url, title, resolution, image sample url, and description.
+Returns the first five search items' url, title, resolution, image sample url, and description.

 Disclaimer: Tested with low sample size.
 Might not always work as intended.